adopted-ember-addons/ember-data-factory-guy/README.md

 test("make a user using fixture adapter", function() {
-  // useFixtureAdapter method is built into FactoryGuyTestHelper, and usually
+  // useFixtureAdapter method is built into FactoryGuyTestMixin, and usually
   // this would be called in the setup function testHelper.useFixtureAdapter();
   var json = make('user');